BowenYin/hmi-grading/README.md

 * Mathpix

 ### Screenshots
-> `Note:` Just to reiterate, this was NOT intended to be a complex or time-consuming project.
-All in all, this only took me about two and a half weeks (including school time) of sparse work.

 The "container" is outlined in green below, and is a custom ratio box where all of the fields are.
 Each of the "fields" is outlined in blue and represents an answer to be scored.
 <p align="middle">